Jrmuys/Jrmuys/README.md

 [![Twitter Follow](https://img.shields.io/github/followers/jrmuys?logo=github&style=for-the-badge)](https://github.com/Jrmuys)

-## I'm a passionate and creative computer science graduate.
+## I'm a passionate and creative software engineer.

+- 🔎 I’m working as a software engineer for Hitachi STS
-- 🔭 I've graduaged from Calvin University with a Computer Science degree and Electrical Engineering minor.
+- 🔭 I graduaged from Calvin University with a Computer Science degree and Electrical Engineering minor.
 - 🌱 I recently worked as an intern and part-time software developer at ADAC Automotive
-- 🔎 I’m looking to find a full time job at an exciting company
 - ⚡ Fun fact: I love to play string bass and hike
 - 💡 I'm interested in design, full-stack web development, and embedded programming